coolaj86/HelloNode/winstaller/README.md

   * [NodeJS v0.10.4](http://nodejs.org/dist/v0.10.4/x64/node-v0.10.4-x64.msi) ([nodejs.org](http://nodejs.org))
   * [HelloNode](https://github.com/coolaj86/HelloNode/tree/master/HelloNode) ([github.com/coolaj86/HelloNode](https://github.com/coolaj86/HelloNode))

+## Beware CRLF

+Note that `.gitattributes` specifies `winstaller/winstart-browser.bat eof=crlf`.
+This is so that the file can be edited on Operating Systems, but will still function on Windows.

 ## Known Issues

 Windows is a tough beast.
 InnoSetup helps, but it isn't as simple as deb or pkg by any means.